 Ans: b

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-46. A student makes an 82 on the first test in a statistics course.
+72. A student makes an 82 on the first test in a statistics course.
 From this, she estimates that her average at the end of the semester (after other tests) will be about 82.
 This is an example of _______.